HR Business Plan Template

 The trial involved granting employees 100% pay for working 80% of their normal hours.
 Employees committed to delivering 100% productivity despite the shorter workweek.

-The UK trial is just one of several pilot programs around the world that seem to promote the positive results of a four-day work week.
+The UK trial is just one of several pilot programs around the world to test the results of a four-day work week program.

 What Is the Four-Day Working Week?

-The four-day working week is a relatively new benefit that some employers are beginning to offer to their employees.
+The four-day working week is a relatively new concept that some employers are beginning to offer employees.
 The four-day week can be organised in different ways, but the core principle is that employees only work for four days each week instead of five.